Duel: Legislation

 Emperor Charles I outlawed dueling in Austria-Hungary in 1917.
 Germany (the various states of the Holy Roman Empire) has a history of laws against dueling going back to the late medieval period, with a large amount of legislation (Duellmandate) dating from the period after the Thirty Years' War.
 Prussia outlawed dueling in 1851, and the law was inherited by the Reichsstrafgesetzbuch of the German Empire after 1871.
 Pope Leo XIII in the encyclical Pastoralis officii (1891) asked the bishops of Germany and Austria–Hungary to impose penalties on duellists.
 In Nazi-era Germany, legislation on dueling was tightened in 1937.
 After World War II, West German authorities persecuted academic fencing as duels until 1951, when a Göttingen court established the legal distinction between academic fencing and dueling.

-In 1839, after the death of a congressman, dueling was outlawed in Washington, D.C.
+In 1839, after the death of Representative Jonathan Cilley, dueling was outlawed in Washington, D.C.
 A constitutional amendment was even proposed for the federal constitution to outlaw dueling.
 Some U.S. states' constitutions, such as West Virginia's, contain explicit prohibitions on dueling to this day.
 In Kentucky, the state constitution of 1891, which remains in effect, mandates that all state and local officeholders, attorneys who are members of the state bar and delegates to the Electoral College must swear or affirm that they had never engaged in a duel with deadly weapons, acted as a second in a duel with deadly weapons or otherwise aided or assisted anyone thus offending.
 Other U.S. states, like Mississippi until the late 1970s, formerly had prohibitions on dueling in their state constitutions, but later repealed them, whereas others, such as Iowa, constitutionally prohibited known duelers from holding political office until the early 1990s.

 From 1921 until 1992, Uruguay was one of the few places where duels were fully legal.
 During that period, a duel was legal in cases where "an honor tribunal of three respectable citizens, one chosen by each side and the third chosen by the other two, had ruled that sufficient cause for a duel existed".